 Ginger Shots (recipe & benefits)

 - ½ cup (50g) fresh ginger root

 - ½ cup (120g) lemon juice fresh or bottle organic pure lemon juice

 - ¼ cup (60g) water*

 - ⅛ teaspoon ground cayenne pepper (or ground black pepper)

-- Add all ingredients to a blender or use a juicer and process until combined.
-If you used a juicer, follow your machine's instructions.½ cup (50g) fresh ginger root, ¼ cup (60g) water, ⅛ teaspoon ground cayenne pepper, ½ cup (120g) lemon juice
+- Add pepper and water to blender and process.½ cup (50g) fresh ginger root, ¼ cup (60g) water*, ⅛ teaspoon ground cayenne pepper, ½ cup (120g) lemon juice

 - Pour out the liquid into two glasses and drink one ginger shot and refrigerate the other for tomorrow.